Measuring the frequency dynamics of financial connectedness and systemic risk: Introduction

 \section{Introduction}

-Economic markets grew in size and became extraordinarily tangled over the past several decades.
-This evolution has caused a change not only in the magnitude of connections but also in the structure of the markets and their connections.
-With this surge in the interconnectedness of markets, the importance of the evaluation of connections among different parts grew, and understanding how the system is connected became central to many areas of research, such as risk management, portfolio allocation, and business-cycle analysis.
-Being painfully aware of the unsuitability of the standard correlation-based measures, academics have concentrated on developing more general frameworks.
-An abundant body of literature, however, still overlooks several fundamental properties of connectedness, hence, possible sources of systemic risk.\footnote{The term \textit{connectedness} is used widely in the literature studying how the variables in the system are connected \citep{diebold2011network}.
-Focusing on sources of systemic risk, we are focusing on sources of system-wide connectedness.} In this work, we argue that to understand these sources of connectedness in an economic system, it is crucial to understand the frequency dynamics of the connectedness, as shocks to economic activity affect variables at various frequencies with various strengths.
-This is particularly important in financial markets, where shocks due to changes in investors’ expectations will have a rich impact at different time-scales.
-To consider the long-, medium-, and short-term frequency responses of shocks, we propose a general framework that will allow us to measure the financial connectedness at any interesting frequency band.
+The connectedness of financial markets is central to many areas of research, including risk management, portfolio allocation, and business cycle analysis.
+Being painfully aware of the unsuitability of standard correlation-based measures, academics have concentrated on developing more general frameworks.
+An abundant body of literature, however, still overlooks several fundamental properties of connectedness and hence possible sources of systemic risk.
+In our work, we argue that to understand the sources of connectedness in an economic system, it is crucial to understand the frequency dynamics of the connectedness, as shocks to economic activity impact variables at various frequencies with various strengths.
+To consider the long-, medium-, and short-term frequency responses to shocks, we propose a general framework that will allow us to measure the financial connectedness at a desired frequency band.